Alberta New Democratic Party: Origins and early years (1932–1962)

 The Co-operative Commonwealth Federation (CCF) was founded in Calgary on 1 August 1932.
-However, it faced challenges in Alberta due to lack of support from the governing United Farmers of Alberta party and the Labour Party.
-While some UFA Members of Parliament supported the CCF and ran unsuccessfully as CCF candidates in the 1935 federal election, most UFA leaders and members were ambivalent.
-The CCF did not run candidates in the 1935 provincial election due to its ties with the UFA and Labour Party.
-The UFA lost all its seats in the election, and CCF candidates associated with the UFA were defeated due to the unpopularity of the UFA government and the rising popularity of William Aberhart's Social Credit movement.
+The governing United Farmers of Alberta party and the Canadian Labour Party and Dominion Labor Party voted to join with the new party.
+However the UFA and the Labor parties continued to run candidates under their own labels until after the 1935 election, which was won by the newly founded Social Credit led by William Aberhart.
+Some sitting UFA Members of Parliament supported the CCF and ran unsuccessfully as CCF candidates in the 1935 federal election.
+The CCF did not run candidates in the 1935 provincial election due to its ties with the UFA and Labour parties.
+The UFA lost all its seats in the 1935 provincial and federal elections, and all Labour MLAs were defeated, due to the unpopularity of the UFA government and the strong popularity of William Aberhart's movement.

 In 1936, William Irvine, a CCF founder and defeated UFA Member of Parliament, was elected the Alberta CCF's first president.
 In 1937, the UFA decided to leave electoral politics entirely and, in 1938, the CCF committed itself to run candidates in the next provincial and elections setting up local riding clubs for that purpose.
 In 1939, former UFA/CCF MLA Chester Ronning became the Alberta CCF's first leader in the 1940 provincial election but despite winning 11% of the vote the party did not win any seats in the Alberta Legislature - the CCF had not garnered the support of the UFA's conservative supporters or put a dent in support for the agrarian populism of the Social Credit Party of Alberta.

-The Alberta wing of the Labour Party federated with the CCF in 1935, but ran its own candidates in the 1935 and 1940 provincial elections.
-In 1942, the Alberta CCF clubs formally merged with the Labour Party and Elmer Roper became the new leader after achieving an unexpected victory in a 1942 by-election, becoming the party's first Alberta MLA (excepting Chester Ronning, who had been elected in 1932 as a joint UFA/CCF candidate).
+The Alberta wing of the Labour Party federated with the CCF in 1935, but ran its own candidates in the 1935 provincial election, which saw all three of its incumbent MLAs defeated, and one candidate in 1940.
+In 1942, the Alberta CCF clubs formally merged with the Dominion Labor Party and Canadian Labour Party clubs and Elmer Roper became the new leader after achieving an unexpected victory in a 1942 by-election, becoming the party's first Alberta MLA (excepting Chester Ronning, who had been elected in 1932 as a joint UFA/CCF candidate).
 In the next two years party membership soared from 2,500 to over 12,000.